12LetterMeme/qb-camera/README.md

 # Read Me

-Add this into your resource folder and remember to ensure qb-camera in your CFG
+Add this into your resource folder and remember to ensure "qb-camera" in your server's CFG

 Don't forget to add the webhook!
-It's kinda the whole point of the script
+It's kinda the whole point of the script, and will allow the people using the script to fully benefit from its features!

-Toss the image in your inventorys image section
+Add the provided image into where your inventory's picture folder is.
+Usually inside the HTML folder.

-Add this into your items.lua
+Add this into your items.lua to create the usable item.
 ```
 ["dslrcamera"]= { ["name"] = "dslrcamera", ["label"] = "PD Camera", ["weight"] = 1000, ["type"] = "item", ["image"] = "dslrcamera.png", ["unique"] = true, ["useable"] = true, ["shouldClose"] = true, ["combinable"] = nil, ["description"] = "DSLR Camera, with cloud uplink.. cool right?"},
 ```